 by Nancy Armitage

 In the early 1900’s, the Huntington’s had a gigantic rose arbor just outside the Huntington Mansion.
-It was located just outside of the Bowling Alley a& Billards Room (now the Tea Room).
+It was located to the west of the Mansion, just outside of the Bowling Alley & Billards Room (now the Tea Room).
 The Rose Arbor tunnel was made of metal to support the heavy weight of the climbing roses.
-It ran from the mansion terrace all the way to the Japanese garden.
-The rose arbor got so very large & out of hand, Mr. Hertrich had to have it cut down; putting in the green lawn that is off the Huntington’s Dining Room & Terrace now.
+It ran from the mansion’s terrace all the way to the Japanese Garden.
+The Rose Arbor got so very large & out of hand, so Mr. Hertrich had to have it cut down; putting in the green lawn that is off the Huntington’s Dining Room & Terrace, now.
 Document: HEH Coll.
 HEH 8/9 (SMR papers, roses purchases.)

 [1896 Victorian Pink Teaparty]

 The idea for a “Pink Tea” is quite Victorian, indeed.
 On May 15, 1896 in the Los Angeles Herald Newspaper they reported on a lovely ladies pink tea party.
 “The Ladies of the Stanton W.R.C. gave a delightful afternoon & yesterday evening at the home of Mrs. McKinnie on Bellevue Avenue.
 Invitations were extended to attempt a Pink Tea & the rooms were well filled with guests from time to time in the afternoon until late in the evening.
 The decorations were all in pink sweet peas, & [pink] roses being used with much effect.
 The refreshments were served on dainty china decorated in pink & each guest carried away with them very pretty souvenirs of small T’s [tea roses, I assume] of rough pink paper, tied with narrow [pink] ribbon & bearing the date “May 14”.
 The latter part of the entertainment was devoted to charades & an impromptu musical program”.